antononcube/MathematicaForPrediction/MarkdownDocuments/ROC-for-Classifier-Ensembles-Bootstrapping-Damaging-and-Interpolation.md

 To make those points clearer and more memorable we are going to assume that exposition is a result of the research actions of a certain protagonist with a suitably selected character.

 A by-product of the exposition is that it illustrates the following lessons from machine learning practices.
-(See \[1\].) <!--reference-->
+(See \[1\].)

 1. For a given classification task there often are multiple competing models.